 Digital literacy aims to develop pupils who are proficient in using a range of digital online and offline applications.
 Digital citizenship aims to develop pupils who are responsible and safe when using digital online and offline applications.
 Computer Science aims to develop pupils who are proficient in using both a visual and a textual programming language – using computational thinking to aid problem-solving.
 Pupils will have the opportunity to write their own programs, produce their own apps and create professional-quality digital products.

 Topics covered across the age ranges include exploring and using Microsoft Office.
 Robotics, Coding and Programming (Scratch, Python and Kodu) generate much interest among the boys.
 The curriculum is further enhanced by app development and web design (both HTML and CSS and graphics).
 Touch-typing and cyber awareness help our boys to become proficient in typing and safe online.

-As the focus in the 21st century will become increasingly linked to Artificial Intelligence (AI) – whether threats, opportunities or both – it is important that boys are aware of how to use technology wisely and work with AI well.
+As the focus in the 21st century will become increasingly linked to Artificial Intelligence (AI) – whether threats, opportunities or both – it is important that boys are aware of how to use technology safely, wisely and embrace all that AI offers.